Sorry, but we do not have public dates scheduled for this course but these courses can be run as a closed event for your company.

 Using the latest technologies it allows virtual delegates to join an instructor led classroom, and interact with both the other delegates and instructors as if they were there.

 This course provides the necessary skills and techniques to identify security risks in ASP.NET web applications and mitigate those risks through writing secure code.
-The course aligns to the OWASP Top 10 most critical web application security risks and takes students through the exploitation of vulnerable code so that they may experience them first hand.
+The course aligns to the OWASP Top 10 most critical web application security risks and takes delegates through the exploitation of vulnerable code so that they may experience them first hand.
 It then discusses mitigations in depths and provides students with the opportunity to secure the risks they have just exploited.

 The course is presented as a mixture of lectures and hands-on exercises.
-Students are actively involved in exercising the practices an attacker would employ so that they can fully experience the risks and outcomes of a successful attack first hand.
+Delegates are actively involved in exercising the practices an attacker would employ so that they can fully experience the risks and outcomes of a successful attack first hand.
 They will also leverage various manual and automated tools to help probe for vulnerabilities in a consistent fashion with what many attackers would use.

 - Delegates should already have experience of using the C# or Visual Basic .NET programming languages, which can be gained by attending one of our C# or Visual Basic .NET programming language courses.